quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/ConcurrencyNetModern/concu_part11_4.2_The_ForkJoi.md

 :p How are colors assigned to pixels based on membership in the Mandelbrot set?
 ??x
 Colors are assigned to pixels based on their membership in the Mandelbrot set as follows:
-- If a complex number \( c \) is determined to be part of the Mandelbrot set, it is colored dark blue.
+- If a complex number $c$ is determined to be part of the Mandelbrot set, it is colored dark blue.
 - Otherwise, it is colored white.

 This assignment is done using the `isMandelbrot` function and the color properties of the pixel buffer: